Symbolism of Snakes in Literature

 Variations on the Serpent

 The symbolism of these creatures aligns with some of the most common views of snakes in literature.
 The person studying these creatures in a work of literature can apply the same symbology as would be used for the common snake.

 - In this example, the snake's cunning entices Eve to eat the forbidden fruit, unleashing sin and chaos into the world.
 However, this imagery is not limited to only the Christian Bible.
 Snakes in Mesopotamian and Egyptian cultures also symbolized chaos.

-Snakes also symbolize healing in some literary traditions due to the belief that they can rejuvenate and have eternal qualities.
+3) Healing - snakes also symbolize healing in some literary traditions due to the belief that they can rejuvenate and have eternal qualities.
 In the medical profession, the caduceus, the symbol depicting two snakes wrapped around a pole topped by wings, has become synonymous with healing.